 Speak to your GP to get a diagnosis.
 This does not stop you doing yoga but it helps your yoga teacher to tell you which postures to do or modify.

-Get yourself a sticky yoga mat, usually £10 online or in a sport shop (avoid slippy gym mats).
+Get yourself a sticky yoga mat, buy online or in a sport shop (avoid slippy gym mats).

 Decide what to wear, comfy layers are the best option.

-Book onto a class: I run a Wednesday class at 8pm to 9.15pm in Wokingham.
+Book onto a class: I run a Wednesday class at 8pm to 9.15pm online/Wokingham

 If you’re not in the area then you need a Hatha or Viniyoga style class and can search the British Wheel of Yoga website.
 Bikram, Vinyasa, Iyengar and Power yoga are likely to not be beneficial if you are starting out.